 It’s also possible Risperdal can elevate blood sugar levels and anyone with diabetes must be very cautious when using the drug.
 There is also evidence Risperdal causes a rise in triglyceride levels, which can increase a person’s risk for heart disease.

 Some users have developed a permanent condition called tardive dyskinesia after using Risperdal.
-Others have developed a condition known as neuroleptic malignant syndrome, which is linked to a variety of symptoms, including fever, muscle stiffness, pain, and weakness, severe tiredness, confusion, sweating, irregular heartbeat, dark urine, or other signs of kidney problems.
+Others have developed a condition known as a neuroleptic malignant syndrome, which is linked to a variety of symptoms, including fever, muscle stiffness, pain, and weakness, severe tiredness, confusion, sweating, irregular heartbeat, dark urine, or other signs of kidney problems.

 Risperdal and Prolactin

 One of the most serious concerns related to Risperdal is the drug’s ability to increase prolactin in a user’s body.
 Prolactin is a natural substance that causes females to produce unwanted breast milk and effects their menstrual cycle.
-In men, prolactin affects the sex drive and production of sperm, and can cause a condition known as gynecomastia, which causes males to develop enlarged breasts.
+In men, prolactin affects the sex drive and production of sperm and can cause a condition known as gynecomastia, which causes males to develop enlarged breasts.

 Symptoms associated with gynecomastia include: